enwi/dartzmq/README.md

 > Note that you need to use Android NDK version r21d.
 Newer versions are currently not supported (see https://github.com/zeromq/libzmq/issues/4276)

 1. Follow [these steps](https://github.com/zeromq/libzmq/tree/master/builds/android) to build a `libzmq.so` for different platforms
+   - If you need `curve` support make sure to set the environment variable `CURVE` either to `export CURVE=libsodium` or `export CURVE=tweetnacl` before running the build command
 2. Include these in your project following [these steps](https://github.com/truongsinh/flutter-ffi-samples/blob/master/packages/sqlite/docs/android.md#update-gradle-script)
 3. Include the compiled standard c++ library `libc++_shared.so` files located inside the Android NDK as in step 2 ([reference](https://developer.android.com/ndk/guides/cpp-support#cs))
    - You can find these inside the Android NDK for example under this path `ndk\21.4.7075529\toolchains\llvm\prebuilt\windows-x86_64\sysroot\usr\lib`

 ## Usage
 Create context